A Study of Posterior Stability for Time-Series Latent Diffusion: Problem Analysis

 \section{Problem Analysis}

-In this section, we first introduce the problem of \textit{posterior collapse}, especially its significance to time-series latent diffusion.
+In this section, we first formulate the problem of \textit{posterior collapse} in the framework of time-series latent diffusion and show its significance.
 Then, we define proper measures that quantify the impact of \textit{posterior collapse} on the models.
 Finally, we conduct empirical experiments to confirm that time-series diffusion indeed suffers from this problem.